Conservation management strategies (also known as CMS) are 10-year regional strategies that have been agreed with the community.

 CMS focus on outcomes for places that are special to communities and tangata whenua.
 Conversations will identify what these places will look like over the next 10 years and how DOC integrates its various functions at specific places.

 They are required under the Conservation Act 1987 and are developed in accordance with the legislation under which DOC operates.
 CMS are also recognised under the Resource Management Act 1991.

 The Conservation Act creates a hierarchy of documents that guide how to manage New Zealand’s natural and physical resources:

 - General Policy

 - Conservation management strategies, conservation management plans and national park plans.

-Conservation management strategies are a guide for both managers and the public about what DOC intends to do, how it will set priorities about what has to be done and how it can respond to requests to use the natural and historic resources it manages.
+CMS are a guide for both managers and the public about what DOC intends to do, how it will set priorities about what has to be done, and how it can respond to requests to use the natural and historic resources it manages.